INFORMSJoC/2021.0321/README.md

 Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in [Revisiting Semidefinite Programming Approaches to Options Pricing: Complexity and Computational Perspectives](https://doi.org/10.1287/ijoc.2022.1220)(https://arxiv.org/abs/2111.07701) by Didier Henrion, Felix Kirschner, Etienne de Klerk, Milan Korda, Jean-Bernard Lasserre and Victor Magron.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in [Revisiting Semidefinite Programming Approaches to Options Pricing: Complexity and Computational Perspectives](https://doi.org/10.1287/ijoc.2022.1220) by Didier Henrion, Felix Kirschner, Etienne de Klerk, Milan Korda, Jean-Bernard Lasserre and Victor Magron.
+See also (https://arxiv.org/abs/2111.07701).

 ## Cite